ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 - Industry projects with ARCHER2 access that extend beyond the end of service will be contacted by EPCC about continued access to HPC facilities
 - ARCHER2 website will continue to be available beyond the end of the ARCHER2 service

-!!! note "New Research Data Facility (RDF) hardware: data storage beyond the end of ARCHER2: "
+!!! note "RDFaaS: data storage beyond the end of ARCHER2: "
-    We are working on plans to provide capacity to store data for some time after the end of ARCHER2 on a new RDF storage system that will be accessible directly from ARCHER2.
-    Users/projects will be responsible for copying data from current ARCHER2 file systems (including RDFaaS file systems) to the new RDF.
-    We will provide more details to users on how to get access and use this storage as they become available but you should expect the capacity of this storage to be a fraction of current quotas on the ARCHER2 work file system.
+    RDFaaS will be available beyond the end of the ARCHER2 service but users will need to transfer data from current file system to it before the end of ARCHER2 - including data on /epsrc and /general.
+Detailed instructions on how to access continuing RDFaaS storage will be provided as soon as they are available but you should expect the capacity of this storage to be a fraction of current quotas on the ARCHER2 work file system.
 You should not plan for this storage system to be able to store the majority of data you have on ARCHER2.

 ## Recommended actions